ombremad/no-comment/README.md

 ## How to use

 No-comment can be imported into your modern browser of choice on any OS, as long as you have an "adblocking" extension installed (or a filtering system integrated in your browser).
 Most adblocking extensions use the same syntax for filters, so it should Just Work™ with most.
-I personally recommend usng [uBlock Origin](https://ublockorigin.com).
+I personally recommend using [uBlock Origin](https://ublockorigin.com).

 Just import the following URL into your list of custom filters:
 - https://raw.githubusercontent.com/ombremad/no-comment/refs/heads/main/no-comment.txt